A list of classes, and NPCs from the MMORPG La Tale. Page under construction.

 Guardian -> Saint -> SefirotThe second promotion of the Knight, they wield knuckles and ditch some of their tanking power for more damage, utilizing a very wide range of skills that can be used in flexible and variable combos.

 - Close-Range Combatant: Their fairly balanced offenses and defenses are hampered by their mediocre range, requiring them to get up close and personal.
+Luckily, they have incredible mobility to easily allow them to round up enemies.

 - Jack-of-All-Stats: Guardians are more balanced than their Templar counterparts, dropping some defense power in exchange for power and mobility.
+In the lategame, they ascend into an outright Lightning Bruiser.

 WizardWizards are the obligatory Squishy Wizard.
 Using magic as their main stat, they can utilize offensive magic with the 4 elements, Water, Fire, Wind, and Earth, and can also use some healing magic.
 Wizards can use staves or daggers.
 They can promote to the Sorcerer or the Bard.